 3. Commemorate the old home and neighborhood.

 Let them know they don’t have to forget about everything they had at the old home.
-Get together and share your best memories, make sure that your older kids have all the necessary contact information to stay in touch with their friends, and even have a last party to celebrate the big day.
+Get together and share your best memories, make sure that your older kids have all the necessary contact information to stay in touch with their friends, and even have the last party to celebrate the big day.

 4. Expect them to help.

-When you move, you kids can feel powerless as they lose everything they’ve known.
+When you move, your kids can feel powerless as they lose everything they’ve known.
 Give them some responsibilities in the move and expect them to be part of the process.
 This will help them feel like they are taking control of something and contributing to this big experience.
 Have them help with packing and unpacking or give them specific assignments.
 They could be in charge of putting the kitchen in order or labeling all the boxes.
 If you expect them to live up to these jobs, they probably will.

 You can also involve them in the new home.
 Let them pick the colors or decorations for their own room, and even let them have some input on the rest of the home.